-Processor: The S8 edge could bring smartphone performance to even greater heights with two chipsets.
-Half of the Galaxy S8 devices could be packing a Snapdragon 830 or a Snapdragon 835 processor while the others might come with the Exynos 8895 that was previously rumored.
+As for other non-American Galaxy S6, these might come with the Exynos 8895 that was previously rumored.
 This comes as no surprise as producing devices with different chipsets is nothing new for the Korean smartphone giant.

 The Exynos 8895 processor, which is said to be capable of up to 4 GHz speeds, might be used in some of the Galaxy S8 smartphones.
 The rumored Exynos 8895 would provide an estimated 30 percent performance improvement on the Exynos 8890 found in the Galaxy S7 (in some regions) if the claims are accurate.
 The chipset makes use of ARM's newest Mali-G71 GPU, which is rumored to be 1.8 times faster than the Mali-T880 MP12 GPU found in the Galaxy S7.

 RAM and internal storage: According to information posted on Chinese social network Weibo, the Galaxy S8 will reportedly deliver a 5.5-inch 4K display geared for VR and will come with a whopping 6 GB of RAM.
 Leaks from China via SamMobile also suggest it could come with up to 256 GB of internal storage, and the leaks corroborate the 6 GB RAM claim.